cflurin/xiaomi-mqtt/README.md

 ### Configuration

-Edit the `config.json` in your working folder to fit your requirements:
+Edit the `config.json` in the `xiaomi-mqtt` folder to fit your requirements:

 ```sh
 cd node_modules/xiaomi-mqtt